sherget/.dotfiles/README.md

-# Xmonad windowmanager and basic tool
+# Xmonad windowmanager, fonts and basic tools
 We have to install xmonad manually because the ubuntu repos are outdated as usual.
 (See https://xmonad.org/INSTALL.html)
 Current xmonad version 0.17 is already 3 years old or older.
 No update in the repositories.